Have you ever thought of locating yourself on the blue planet (Earth)? This might be a tough question if you are residing in a new place.

 GPS is the abbreviated form of Global Positioning System introduced by the Department of Defense (United States) for the military crew.
 This satellite navigation system is named NAVSTAR (Navigational Satellite Timing and Ranging).

-Later, GPS receivers has been developed to find out the accurate position of a particular location and in weather navigation applications.
+Later, GPS receivers have been developed to find out the accurate position of a particular location and in weather navigation applications.

-These satellites revolves round the earth for every 12 hours periodically.
+These satellites revolve around the earth for every 12 hours periodically.
 They will keep track of worldwide position, velocity and time.

 GPS satellite broadcast the information (Date, time, position, and astronomical data) related to all the satellites in the constellation.